 Save JQL as a filter, and insert the name of the filter under the Saved Filter field

-Select the Status for X-axis field, and the Assignee for Y-axis field
+Select the Status for the X-axis field, and the Assignee for the Y-axis field

 Set Number of Results equivalent to the number of team members